wansatya/groq-go/README.md

 # Groq Go SDK

-This is an unofficial Go SDK for the Groq API.
+This is an unofficial Go SDK for the [Groq LPU™ AI inference](https://groq.com/inference).

 It provides a simple and efficient way to interact with Groq's AI models using Go.

 ## Project Structure